FernandaBroch/FernandaBroch/README.md

 ✨ Hi there ✨

- 🔭 I’m currently working as a Product Support Engineer, but ...

- 👯 I’m looking for opportunities in the development area.
-I am pretty sure that soon I will get a job as a software developer <3

  🌱 I’m currently studying Java Spring Boot + React, please have a look at my repositories.